Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit4/Lecture-0/Lecture-note.md

 ## State, Behavior and Encapsulation

-If we want to code in away that is data oriented OOP is the best way to go.
-We no longer want procces data we want to also keep track of it and do things with.
+If we want to code in a data-oriented way, OOP is the best way to go.
+We no longer want to process data; we also want to keep track of it and do things with it.
 This is where *state* and *behavior* come in.

 The state is the part of the program that keeps track of the data.
 How does it keep track of data: